denisftw/play-event-sourcing-starter.g8/README.md

 # Practical Event Sourcing with Scala

-This is the activator template of sample event sourcing application that we will be building over the course of the [Practical Event Sourcing with Scala](https://leanpub.com/practical-event-sourcing-with-scala) ebook I'm currently writing.
+This is the giter8 template of sample event sourcing application that we will be building over the course of the [Practical Event Sourcing with Scala](https://leanpub.com/practical-event-sourcing-with-scala) ebook.

 ## Description